11 types of credit cards

 By law, intro rates must last at least six months, but they can sometimes last longer.
 During that time, you can focus on paying down your account balance.
 That’s because you may not have to pay much—or any—interest, depending on the promotional period and rate.

 When the introductory APR expires, the standard APR kicks in.
-The standard APR will apply to both future card balances and your current balance if you carry one over.
-Depending on your card’s terms and conditions, it could kick in early if you are late with payments or if you exceed your credit limit.
+The standard APR will apply to both your current balance, if you carry one over, and future card balances.
+Depending on your card’s terms and conditions, it could kick in early if you are late with payments or exceed your credit limit.

 9. Balance transfer credit cards

 When you transfer a credit card balance, you move an existing balance from one card to another—ideally at a lower interest rate.
-But you can’t usually transfer balances from the same credit card company.
+But you usually can’t transfer a balance to a card from the same credit card company.

-If you’re carrying a credit card balance, transferring it to a card with a lower rate could help you pay less interest.
-That is if you use the card responsibly and pay the balance during the promotional period.
+If you’re carrying a credit card balance, transferring it to a card with a lower rate could help you pay less interest—if you use the card responsibly and pay the balance during the promotional period.
 It could also help you consolidate debt or combine multiple balances into one, which could simplify payments.

 But keep in mind that a balance transfer could come with fees.
 According to the CFPB, balance transfer fees are typically a fixed amount or a percentage of the amount you transferred—whichever is higher.
 And that fee could impact any potential savings.